 Successful candidates often emphasize the importance of time management.
 Here’s a model breakdown of a day:

-- Morning (4-5 hours): Focus on heavy reading, case law analysis, and major subject topics like Constitution, IPC, and CrPC.
+- Morning (4-5 hours): Focus on heavy reading, case law analysis, and major subject topics like the Constitution, IPC, and CrPC.

 - Afternoon (2-3 hours): Lighter subjects like Family Law or GK can be tackled here.